Nikoleta79/projects/README.md

 9. Spiderman soundpage
 it is a page that has sounds from spiderman movies here you can check it out: https://spidermansoundwebpage.netlify.app/

+10. Dad jokes
+it is a genarator with random dad jokes, using json you can check it here: https://dadjokestolaugh.netlify.app/